 One thing "streaming subscription fatigue" is definitely shaping is: audience's willingness to pay.

-Understandably.
 If customers can avoid paying for 3-4 different services, naturally they will.

-Ad-supported streaming is one way that's possible.
+Ad-supported streaming is making that possible.

 Having commercials pay for streaming entertainment is already extremely common in Asia, with over 1 billion people tuning in.